Atlassian System Design Interview: What the Bar Actually Tests

 What Will Get You Rejected?

 Treating the round as static.
 The laddering format means your design will be challenged and extended.
 A rigid architecture that can't absorb new requirements scores poorly on adaptability.
-Design for change.
-Not because it's a buzzword, but because the interviewer is literally going to change things on you in 10 minutes.

 Further Reading